forcepusher/com.agava.yandexgames/README.md

 Make sure you have standalone [Git](https://git-scm.com/downloads) installed first.
 Reboot after installation.
 In Unity, open "Window" -> "Package Manager".
-Click the "+" sign on top left corner -> "Add package from git URL..."
+Click the "+" sign at the top left corner -> "Add package from git URL..."
 Paste this: `https://github.com/forcepusher/com.agava.yandexgames.git#16.0.0`
 See minimum required Unity version in the `package.json` file.
 Find "Samples" in the package window and click the "Import" button.
 Use it as a guide.